 “The secret of becoming a writer is to write, write and keep on writing” Ken Macleod.

-We at Mesty Croft want to inspire our children to become fluent and imaginative writers.
+At Mesty Croft we want to inspire our children to become fluent and imaginative writers.
 To achieve this, we start the foundations of writing with our Nursery children.
 As the children progress through the school, they continue to build on these foundations through a range of exciting and interactive lessons.

-Our creative curriculum allows our children to develop their key skills in a range of sessions such as: weekly ‘Talk Writes’, topic-based ‘Big Writes’, daily grammar, punctuation and spelling (GPS) sessions, regular handwriting practice and extra-curricular activities (E.g. Newspaper Club).
+Our curriculum allows our children to develop their key skills in daily English sessions where they focus on a range of sessions, punctuation and spelling (GPS), regular handwriting practice and reading skills.

 We want our children to aspire to be the next generation of novelists, playwrights and journalists!